Ajay-Chidambaram/jenkins-docker-app/README.md

 ## `Description`

 The objective of this assignment is to deploy a Custom image which has php files in it with apache server and a mysql image using a compose file in swarm mode.
-Then to establish a connection between the mysql and apache server.
+Then to establish a connection between the mysql and apache server...

 ## `Create Custom Image`